s3dman/pharmaC/README.md

 			#TODO ippozhum books aayit aanu kedakkane change it to drugs stuff

 	(2.4) SYSTEM SPECIFICATIONS:
-		Hardware Specification:
-			The following is the hardware specification of the system on which the software has been developed:
+		The following is the specification of the system on which the software has been developed:
+		System Specification:
-				- Operating System: Linux, MacOS, Windows 7/10/11 Windows  7  is  used  as  the  operating  system  as it is  stable  and  supports  more features and is more user friendly.
+			- Operating System: Linux, MacOS, Windows 7/10/11 The software has been developed in Linux as it is very versatile and provides a wide variety of tools for testing and developing software.
+The software runs on almost all Unix, Unix-like and Windows systems with minimal dependancies and overheads.
-					#TODO change bruh (in case udk i hate windoes)
 			- Machine: Pentium Dual Core Processor 2.6 GHz or above, 2 GB RAM or above ,500 GB Hard Disk or above.
 We used Intel core i5 2nd generation based system, it is fast than other processors and provide reliable and stable performance and we can run our pc for longtime.
 By using this processor, we can keep on developing our project without any worries.
 4GB RAM is used as it will provide fast reading and writing capabilities and will support in processing.
 		Software Specification:
 			- Frontend used: Python 3.8+
-			- Backend used: Data Files
+			- Backend used: Data Files(Binary,CSV,Text)
-			#TODO idk ithrem mathiyo or some more changes veno

 # (3) SYSTEM DESIGN
 	(3.1) DATA FILE/TABLE DESIGN: